enowars/enowars8-service-SCEAM/documentation/README.md

 ## Usage

 The service is reachable on port 8008.
+The checker is reachable on port 18008.

 ### Viewing ENOFT's